 On December 1st 2008 UK VAT is due to change from 17.5% to 15%.
-This article summarises the considerations which users of time@work and expense@work will need to take into account in the setup of their systems.
+This article summarises the considerations which users of [email protected] and [email protected] will need to take into account in the setup of their systems.

 The exact nature of the changes which will need to be made will depend on your System Setup but the following guidelines will be of general assistance: